September 12, 2022

-Our application guidelines remain largely unchanged.
-The application begins with an emailed abstract (which is not an LOI or summary) and if approved, a hard copy proposal will be requested.
+Beginning October 1, 2021, the foundation will resume accepting capital facility grant applications that were temporarily suspended in November 2020.
+Our application guidelines remain largely unchanged and begins with an emailed abstract (which is not an LOI or summary) and if approved, a hard copy proposal will be requested.
 We continue to meet monthly and urge you to review our grant-making guidelines prior to application.
 Abstracts and/or proposals that do not conform to our guidelines or that are incomplete as submitted, will not be considered.
-Potential applicants are welcome and urged to contact the foundation to discuss possible requests prior to submitting an abstract.
-Calls and emails should be directed to David Zemel, at 918-584-4711 or to firstname.lastname@example.org
+Potential applicants are urged to contact the foundation to discuss possible requests prior to submitting an abstract.
+Calls and emails should be directed to David Zemel, at 918-584-4711 or to firstname.lastname@example.org.

 The Grace and Franklin Bernsen Foundation